openUC2/UC2-GIT/MDK/Readme.md

 *   5mm Ballmagnets (Neodym) are press fit into the holes
 *   Cables can be attached to the magnets before they are pressfit into the holes
 *   Dimensions:
-    *   Base-plate: 50x50mm
+    *   Base-plate unit: 50x50mm
-    *   Distance: Magnet-Magnet: 40mm
+    *   Distance: Magnet-Magnet: 40 mm
 *   Modules are attached to the base-plate by the magnetic fit mechanism
-*   Additional holes for M6 (?) screws to adapt to e.g. metallic (bread) boards (e.g. Thorlabs grid).
+*   Additional holes for M6 screws to adapt to e.g. metallic (bread) boards (e.g. Thorlabs grid).
 Distance is 50-50mm
 *   Modules can be mounted in 0°/90° orientation
-*   Modules finds its place on a grid
+*   Module finds its place on a grid
 *   The system can be built in the 3<sup>rd</sup> dimension by using 90° connectors
 *   Baseplates can be concatenated by using M3 Screws which find their place at the faces of the base-plate
-*   CAD Drawing:

 ### Good Practice to transfer an optical system to UC2

-*   Fourier optics is happy if the focal lengtheses of adjacent lenses follow each other (minimizing vignetting, telecentric systems, etc.)
+*   Fourier optics is happy if the focal lengthes of adjacent lenses follow each other (minimizing vignetting, telecentric systems, etc.)
-*   Lenses should be chosen as integer 50mm of their focal lengthes (ideal lens, real lens => subtract thickness of the lens itself=> focal-focal length 100mm)
+*   Lenses should be chosen as integer 50.\mm of their focal lengthes (ideal lens, real lens => subtract thickness of the lens itself=> focal-focal length 100mm)
 *   Think in modules and blocks
 *   Divide functions in submodules
 *   Concatenate submodules to functions
 *   A subunit can be extended in integer of 1x1 cubes in XYZ
-*   A simple telescope can be accomplished by concatenating two lenses (50mm, 100mm) with a distance of 150mm wrt.
-Their back-focal length (BFL) – see figure
+*   Example: A simple telescope can be accomplished by concatenating two lenses (50mm, 100mm) with a distance of 150mm wrt.
+Their back-focal length (BFL) – see figure 5
 *   If a function cannot be realized by concatenating cubes/submodules, a dedicated module can be developed which itself interfaces to an existing bigger setup (e.g. a module which holds a video-projector

 <p align="center">